schenkty/schenkty/README.md

 ### Hi, I'm Ty 👋

-I'm a software engineer, repeat founder, and investor.
+I'm a software engineer, founder, and investor.

 ### What I'm working on
 CEO at [Keeta](https://keeta.com), a global payments platform that safely teleports your money